Breast cancer awareness

-Everywhere one looks there are flashes of pink to concentrate the message that too many mothers, wives, sisters and daughters still fight the scourge of this disease every year.
+Everywhere one looks there are flashes of pink to concentrate the message that too many mothers, wives, sisters and daughters still fight the scourge of these diseases every year.

-The American Cancer Society press web site also reminds us that over three million of our citizens have either completed treatment for breast cancer or are still being treated.
+The American Cancer Society press website also reminds us that over 3 million of our citizens have either completed treatment for breast cancer or are still being treated.

 So, there is a strong reason for the pink sleeves on football uniforms, pink lights shining on buildings and pink ribbons on thousands of lapels.
 Everyone has a friend or family member who has been — or will be — facing a bout with breast cancer.

 As The Maui News Women’s Health tabloid has pointed out in the past, women are their own first line of defense against breast cancer.
 Through self-exams, they should search for:

 • A lump, hard knot, or thickening inside the breast or underarm area.

 • Swelling, warmth, redness or darkening of the breast.

 • Change in the size or the shape of the breast.

 • Itchy, scaly sore or rash on the nipple.